-Selecting a new water heater for your home can be a daunting task if you aren't equipped with the right knowledge.
+Selecting a new water heater for your home can be frustrating.
+You find yourself asking yourself questions like:

 In this article we are going to remove the mystery from water heater shopping, covering the defining features, benefits, and disadvantages of three common water heater types: indirect fired water heaters, tankless water heaters, and solar hybrid water heaters.

 By the end of this article, you should have a much clearer picture of which type to choose for your home.

 By far the most common type of water heater you'll find in basements across the country is the 'tried-and-true' storage tank version.
 Typically holding around 40-50 gallons, these water heaters use electricity, natural gas, or liquid propane to heat the the entire water tank to temperature, regardless if it's being used or not.
 Once thought of as inefficient, tank water heaters are making a come-back.
 Now you can find high-efficiency and even hybrid versions that utilize 'smart' technology that don't just replace existing water heaters, they completely revitalize your faith in the tried-and-true method for heating water once again.

 Tankless Water Heaters

 Tankless water heaters, or inline water heaters, are often touted for "hot water on demand" or "end the hot water wars", but it can be hard to gather basic information about their functionality.